What Is a Credit Score? Everything Beginners Need to Know

 800 and above is exceptional.
 At this level, you’re likely to qualify for the best rates available and experience essentially no friction in the lending process.

 The practical difference between a 620 and a 750 on a 30-year mortgage isn’t just a number on a page.
-It can translate to tens of thousands of dollars in total interest paid over the life of the loan.
+On a $400,000 loan, that gap alone can mean roughly $48,000 more in total interest over the life of the loan.

 Score RangeRatingWhat It Means in Practice